 As an urban designer, two questions come to mind in projects of this nature: In designing a sports facility, how can we achieve optimal use and future-proof it, so it does not become an economic liability for the city?
-And in dealing with projects that do not include or prioritize the spending on sports infrastructure, how can we incorporate sport creatively and affordably, and beyond the spatial norms of a sports facility?
+And in dealing with projects that do not include or prioritize the spending on sports infrastructure, how can we incorporate sports creatively and affordably and beyond the spatial norms of a sports facility?

-I found three aspects stand out: First is the integration of sport in a multifunctional, compact and urban environment, regarding spatial considerations like sports typology, economic feasibility and positioning in the city.
+I found three aspects stand out: First is the integration of sports in a multifunctional, compact and urban environment, regarding spatial considerations like sports typology, economic feasibility and positioning in the city.
 A sporting facility, incorporating flexible-use, smarter connections and program mix, has the potential to stay relevant to our changing lifestyle needs.
 Second is sport as an urban meeting point.
-It means incorporating sport into a public space to be a social meeting place, which enriches the pedestrian experience, encourages public interaction and participation and blends sport with community culture.
+It means incorporating a sport into a public space to be a social meeting place, which enriches the pedestrian experience, encourages public interaction and participation and blends sport with community culture.
 The third is the city itself as a sports space for an individual.
 When individualization and self-regulating lifestyles move away from the traditional model of a sports complex, the private sector and the public realm become appealing options.

 Nowadays, participation in sports' clubs is making way for fitness studios, active transportation networks and informal fitness gatherings such as tai chi and yoga in plazas and parks.